Nathan Phillips Square

-Viljo Revell’s Toronto City Hall and Nathan Philips Square (1965) is a well-loved Modernist icon.
+Viljo Revell’s Toronto City Hall and Nathan Phillips Square (1965) is a well-loved Modernist icon.
 Completed after his death, the heritage-designated square was true to the spatial arrangement Revell had envisioned; over time, however, it had become run-down and dysfunctional.
-In 2007, the City of Toronto launched an international competition to redesign NPS.
+In 2006, the City of Toronto launched an international competition to redesign NPS.
 The winning design strategically rethinks the Square to transform it into an exemplary 21st-Century public space, drawing inspiration from Revell’s own references to classical Athenian political spaces.
 Through the redesign or relocation of existing elements and a new series of buildings and gardens framing the open plaza, the NPS Revitalization enhances the functionality, versatility, and appeal of Toronto’s signature civic space while augmenting this monumental heritage site’s “connectedness” to its surroundings.

 Revell’s elevated walkways frame the Square and focus views towards the council chamber – as in the Athenian agora, the threshold of a porch (stoa) at the perimeter clearly defined the interior void.
 This definition was never fully developed, however, in NPS as built.
 To strengthen the coherence of the Square, the design team executed four tactical moves: